 If you’re unsure, this will be your absolute first task.

-Because I’m suggesting you become an Amazon affiliate, it’s worth you going to check out some of the products on offer.
+If you want to become an Amazon affiliate, (for example) it’s worth you going to check out some of the products on offer.

 Remember, you want to be looking for higher value items… is there something there that could fit in with your niche?

 When choosing an Amazon niche, I think you could go one of a couple of ways…